basecamp/handbook/our-internal-systems.md

 ### Basecamp

-Basecamp is a project management tool and is the main hub for everything that product related in the company.
+Basecamp is a project management tool and is the main hub for everything product related in the company.

 [https://3.basecamp.com](https://3.basecamp.com)